MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 1. Navigate to [LCS page](https://lcs.dynamics.com/v2) and click on a tile **Preview Feature management**.
 2. In the Preview feature list select Project Operations feature and enable it by selecting a flag Preview feature enabled.

+> [!NOTE]
-!Note – this step has to be performed only once per LCS project
+> This step has to be performed only one time per LCS project.

 ## Provision Project Operations environment